Outside of North America? Go to Westinghouse Global

 Media Filter: A media filter catches all of the harmful particulates in your indoor air and is located in air cleaners.
 A media filter’s effectiveness is measured in microns.

-Micro-Channel: Micro-Channel is a specific design used in coils to help combat formicary corrosion and reduce the overall weight of the unit.
-All-aluminum Micro-Channel coils are the most resistant against formicary corrosion.
-In addition, this technology requires less refrigerant and facilitates better heat transfer.
+Micro-Channel: Micro-Channel is a specific design used in coils to help create more efficient, more eco-friendly HVAC systems.
+This technology requires less refrigerant than other coil designs and facillitates better heat transfer.

 Micron: Microns are the unit of measure used to define the efficiency of a filter.
 The smaller the micron size, the more particles your air cleaner/filter will be able to block from your indoor air.